yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

         ![Basics is selected in the Create Azure Kubernetes Service blade, and the values listed above appear in the corresponding boxes in the Basics blade on the right.](media/b4-image41.png)

-    * Configure your service principal
+    * Configure your service principal.

         * **Service principal client ID**: Use the service principal “appId” from the previous step.
         * **Service principal client secret**: Use the service principal “password” from the previous step.

             ![Microsoft Azure](media/b4-image41a.png)

-    * Configure your VM size
+    * Configure your VM size.

-        * Click "Change Size"
+        * Click "Change Size".
-        * Search for "D2_v2"
+        * Search for "D2_v2".
-        * Select "D2_v2"
+        * Select "D2_v2".

             ![Microsoft Azure](media/b4-image41b.png)

-    * Set the Node Count to 2
+    * Set the Node Count to 2.

         ![Microsoft Azure](media/b4-image41c.png)

 3. Select "Next: Networking".
-4. Keep the defaults and select "Next: Monitoring"
+4. Keep the defaults and select "Next: Monitoring".
-5. Keep the defaults and select "Next: Tags"
+5. Keep the defaults and select "Next: Tags".
-6. Keep the defaults and select "Review + create"
+6. Keep the defaults and select "Review + create".
 7. You should see that validation passed; select "Create".

-8. On the Summary blade, you should see that validation passed; select **OK**
+8. On the Summary blade, you should see that validation passed; select **OK**.

     ![Summary is selected in the Create Azure Kubernetes Service blade, and a Validation passed message appears in the Summary blade on the right.](media/b4-image43.png)